tuommii/Taskmaster/README.md

 - :heavy_check_mark: Hot-reload config file by sending `SIGHUP` signal
 - :heavy_check_mark: Only one client at time is allowed
 - :heavy_check_mark: Server remains listening for a new client if client exits
+- :heavy_check_mark: Sends new job names to client when needed for suggestions

 ## How To Use